BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 grams <- mass * 1000
 ```

-This retains the value associated with `mass` while specifying a new variable, `kg`.
-Type `kg` to ensure the value has been saved.
+This retains the value associated with `mass` while specifying a new variable, `gram`.
+Type `gram` to ensure the value has been saved.

 You can change the initial assignment of a variable: